matplotlib/matplotlib/.github/ISSUE_TEMPLATE/feature_request.md

 For example:
 * I'm always frustrated when [...] because [...]
 * I would like it if [...] happened when I [...] because [...]
+* Here is a sample image of what I am asking for [...]
 -->

 ### Proposed Solution